Lombardi helps Michigan State stun No. 13 Michigan 27-24

 POLL IMPLICATIONS

-Michigan will slip in the AP Top 25 after jumping up five spots following its season-opening, 49-24 win over then-No. 21 Minnesota last week.
+Michigan will slip a lot in the AP Top 25 after jumping up five spots following its season-opening, 49-24 win over then-No. 21 Minnesota last week.
+The Spartans might earn some votes in the poll.

 UP NEXT